salesforce-marketingcloud/JB4A-SDK-iOS/_posts/2016-10-21-iOS10-notifications.md

 ### Delegate Methods

 When running on iOS10, the following two methods of the UNUserNotificationCenterDelegate protocol are required in order to process notifications.
-You must set the “delegate” property of your UNNotificationCenter instance to the class that implements them.
+You must set the delegate property of your UNNotificationCenter instance to the class that implements them.
 Do this either by setting the delegate in the -[ETPush registerForRemoteNotificationsWithDelegate:options:categories:completionHandler:] call as shown above or by calling -[ETPush setUserNotificationCenterDelegate:].
 The delegate must be set before the application returns from applicationDidFinishLaunching.

 The first method, didReceiveNotificationResponse, is called to let your app know which action the user selected for a given notification.
 The second method, willPresentNotification, is called when a notification is delivered to a foregrounded app.
 The examples below show how to pass the notification to ETPush in order for the SDK to process the notification properly.